Overwhelmed by the chaos of your home? Feeling like there’s stuff everywhere? Then this 30 Day Declutter Challenge is for you!

 One thing I absolutely love doing is sharing how to declutter and organize your home.
 Decluttering and organizing helps in so many ways!
-It helps your home stay more clean, you spend less time trying to find things and you’re not filling your home with things you don’t need, want or use.
+It helps your home stay more clean, you spend less time trying to find things and you to not fill your home with things you don’t need, want or use.

 I find cleaning or organizing to be super therapeutic but I know that’s not the case for everyone!
 It can be stressful, confusing and down right overwhelming.

-That’s why I’m teaming up with blogging bestie, Arin from Arin Solange at Home, for the 6 Bags in 6 Weeks Challenge!
+That’s why I’m teaming up with blogging bestie, Arin from Arin Solange at Home, for this 30 Day Declutter Challenge!
 Together we’re going to walk you through how to finally declutter and organize your home.